codefresh-io/docs.codefresh.io/_docs/testing/test-reports.md

 * Scala/Scalatest
 * PHP/PhpUnit

-If you use the custom reporting mode then you can select any kind of tool that you want (as long as it produces a static website in the end).
+If you use the custom reporting mode, you can select any kind of tool that you want (as long as it produces a static website in the end).
 You can also use the custom reporting mode for things that are not test reports (such as security reports or quality reports).

 ## Connecting your storage account